A rigorous introduction to linear models: Bayesian Linear Model: Zero-Mean Prior

-\paragraph{A word on the notation} Note that we use $\{\bbeta_1,\bSigma_1\}$ to denote the posterior mean and posterior covariance in the zero-mean prior model.
-Similarly, the posterior mean and posterior covariance in semi-conjugate prior and full-conjugate prior models will be denoted as $\{\bbeta_2,\bSigma_2\}$ and $\{\bbeta_3,\bSigma_3\}$ respectively (see sections below).
+Note that we use $\{\bbeta_1,\bSigma_1\}$ to denote the posterior mean and posterior covariance in the zero-mean prior model.
+Similarly, the posterior mean and posterior covariance in semi-conjugate prior and full conjugate prior models will be denoted by $\{\bbeta_2,\bSigma_2\}$ and $\{\bbeta_3,\bSigma_3\}$, respectively (see later sections).